jweezy24/760midterm_studying/README.md

 As we can see from the equations above.
 To get the result you have to apply Bayes rule to redefine the conditional within the log to be a product of the joint probabilities divided by the probability of $x$.

-We can now finally define the IGR we discussed erlier.
+We can now finally define the IGR we discussed earlier.
 ```math
     IGR(X,Y) = \frac{IG(X,Y)}{H(Y)}
 ```